 To do this, firstly download your Notes and Tags by following the steps below:

-- Click ‘Request archive’
+2) Click ‘Request archive’.

 Once you have done this go and transfer these to your Sales Navigator account by following these steps:

-- You will see a confirmation when your Notes and Tags have been successfully imported and you can access them when viewing your connections’ profiles.
+6) You will see a confirmation when your Notes and Tags have been successfully imported and you can access them when viewing your connections’ profiles.

-This is due to the fact that for now the Business Premium Plus has all the options you need, but if you want to get a head start on learning the functionality here’s the link to sign up to Sales Navigator for free for 3 months (this offer may become invalid at any time).
+As stated we suggest continuing to use the business premium plus until the end of March then migrate over the Sales Navigator when LinkedIn do the upgrade.
+This is due to the fact that for now, the Business Premium Plus has all the options you need, but if you want to get a head start on learning the functionality here’s the link to sign up to Sales Navigator for free for 3 months (this offer may become invalid at any time).